parallaxinc/propgcc/gcc/gcc/config/propeller/propeller.md

 ;;
 ;; we split coginit up into 2 insns, one to start the cog and the ;; second to update its state from the carry flag
-;; the coginit raw sets the carry flag to mean that the locknew failed, ;; which means that the register is to be set to -1 (i.e. < 0) ;;
+;; the coginit raw sets the carry flag to mean that the coginit failed, ;; which means that the register is to be set to -1 (i.e. < 0) ;;
 (define_insn "*coginit_raw"